Community detection with node attributes in multilayer networks: Multilayer social support network of rural Indian villages

 \subsection{Biased link prediction}

-We use sampling bias techniques for assigning higher or lower sampling probability to the entries of the adjacency tensor, which correspond to edges and non-edges.
+We use sampling bias techniques to assign higher or lower sampling probability to the entries of the adjacency tensor, which correspond to edges and non-edges.
 By defining \textit{tpe} the total probability of selecting one edge (non-zero entry), we assign to the entries $a_{ij}^{(\alpha)}>0$ the probability of being selected in the test set given by:

 and for $0$ entries